tarelda/todoist-indicator/README.md

 Being an absolute beginner when it comes to programming for Gnome the extension's code has been heavily influenced by [this](http://smasue.github.io/gnome-shell-tw) and [this](http://www.mibus.org/2013/02/15/making-gnome-shell-plugins-save-their-config/) blogpost.
 Kudos to the authors! :)

+Settings and localization were implemented based on [this](https://wiki.gnome.org/Projects/GnomeShell/Extensions/Writing).

 ![Screenshot](assets/todoist-gnome-shell-extension.png?raw=true "Screenshot")

 # Setup